danschultz/reactive_web_dart/README.md

 ### Controllers

-`ModelController`s are responsible for driving the logic for model updates, and are inspired by approaches I've seen in [Elm](https://github.com/evancz/elm-todomvc).
+[`ModelController`](https://github.com/danschultz/reactive_web_polymer/blob/master/lib/src/model_controller/model_controller.dart)s are responsible for driving the logic for model updates, and are inspired by approaches I've seen in [Elm](https://github.com/evancz/elm-todomvc).

 Changes to the model are initiated from external inputs flowing into the app, such as mouse clicks, key presses, network responses or system events.
-The app filters these events into `Action`s that are passed to `ModelController.update()` to update the model.
+The app filters these events into `Action`s that are passed to `ModelController.update()` which updates the model.

 The result of these changes are observed by listening to the `ModelController.model` stream, and is used to generate the output from inputs flowing into the app.
 For example, view's might observe this stream to update the UI, or a persistence layer might observe this stream to save data to a local or remote store.